MixFix7/Map-of-air-alarms-of-Ukraine/README.md

 python manage.py runserver
 ```

-8. You need a use air alert ukraine api, to get information of alarms in Ukraine status
+8. You need a use air alert ukraine api, to get information of alarms in Ukraine status:

 9. Access the web application: